particle1331/notebooks/README.md

 uv sync
 ```

-**NOTE:** You may have to add the venv as Jupyter kernel.
+**NOTE:** You may have to add the `.venv` as Jupyter kernel.
 But in VSCode it should be detected immediately.

 ## the notebooks